UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-03-29-SettingsCatalog-PowerShell.md

 # Import

-Depending on your need you will be passing JSON body stright from Powershell session cache or from file and that's totally up to you.
+Depending on your need you will be passing JSON body straight from Powershell session cache or from file and that's totally up to you.

 To create new **Settings Catalog** policy just grab your profile body and pass it to `POST` request